wauk33/MyRepo/bootstrap RWD Gaming website/README.md

 Project is: _in progress_,

 ## Inspiration
-Project is made by myself, inspired by author of online courses on Udemy.com
+Project is made by myself, inspired by author of online courses.